Universal Tax Deductions Every 1099 Freelancer Should Claim in 2026

 The Self-Employment Tax Deduction

-As a 1099 freelancer, you pay both the employer and employee portions of Social Security and Medicare taxes, totaling 15.3% on your net self-employment income (12.4% Social Security up to the wage base of $176,100 in 2026, plus 2.9% Medicare on all net earnings).
-The IRS lets you deduct 50% of your SE tax as an above-the-line adjustment to income.
-This deduction reduces your adjusted gross income (AGI) regardless of whether you itemize or take the standard deduction.
+You pay 15.3% SE tax on net income (12.4% Social Security up to $176,100 in 2026, plus 2.9% Medicare).
+The IRS lets you deduct 50% of your SE tax as an above-the-line adjustment, reducing AGI regardless of itemizing.

 Self-Employed Health Insurance Deduction